 "Rehab" by Amy Winehouse: Even though she only had one Top 40 hit in the US in her relatively short career, Amy Winehouse was very influential among recent female pop singers, including Adele, Lady Gaga, and Lana Del Rey to name a few.

 "Second Chance" by Shinedown: Even though Todd said "Second Chance" was terrible during his "Best of 2009" retrospect, all of their singles released to date peaked in the top 5 of the Mainstream Rock chart.
 Notably, "If You Only Knew" came within inches of being a top 40 hit but fell short in the end.

-"Smells Like Teen Spirit" by Nirvana: Like Radiohead, Nirvana is considered one of the most influential rock bands of the 1990s and probably the most influential one ever since the Beatles; however, influence does not necessarily equal chart success, as Nirvana only had 3 Top 40 hits on the Hot 100.
-"Smells Like Teen Spirit" was probably the most famous rock song of the early 1990s (and possibly the most famous song of the entire decade), and the only one non-hardcore fans of Nirvana would likely recognize.
+"Smells Like Teen Spirit" by Nirvana: Like Radiohead, Nirvana is considered one of the most influential rock bands of the 1990s and probably the most influential one ever since the Beatles.
+Despite only two Top 40 hits on the Hot 100, Nirvana's two major studio albums and two live albums did hit #1 on the Billboard 200, and the band was a mainstay on the Mainstream Rock charts in the early 1990s.
+"Smells Like Teen Spirit" was probably the most famous rock song of the early 1990s (and possibly the most famous song of the entire decade), and generally the one most non-hardcore fans of Nirvana would recognize.